Mean-Based Trace Reconstruction over Oblivious Synchronization Channels: Introduction

 More recently, an elegant complex-analytic approach was employed concurrently by De, O'Donnell, and Servedio~\cite{DOS17} and by Nazarov and Peres~\cite{NP17} to show that \mbox{$\exp(O(n^{1/3}))$} traces suffice for mean-based worst-case trace reconstruction not only over the deletion channel with constant deletion probability, but also over the more general geometric insertion-deletion channel we described previously.\footnote{Nazarov and Peres~\cite{NP17} consider a slightly modified geometric insertion-deletion channel: First, a geometric number of independent, uniformly random symbols is added independently before each input symbol.
 Then, the resulting string is sent through a deletion channel.
 The analysis is similar to that of the geometric-insertion channel.} Remarkably, $\exp(\Omega(n^{1/3}))$ traces were shown to also be necessary for mean-based reconstruction over the deletion channel.

-Given the fundamental nature of mean-based reconstruction and this state of affairs, the following question arises naturally: \emph{Are these results examples of a much more general phenomenon?} In particular, is it true that $\exp(O(n^{1/3}))$ traces suffice for mean-based trace reconstruction over \emph{any} discrete memoryless synchronization channel?
-We make significant progress in this direction by showing that a simple extension of the analysis from~\cite{DOS17,NP17} yields that result for a much broader class of such channels which map each input symbol to an \emph{arbitrarily distributed} sequence of noisy symbol replications and insertions of random symbols, under a mild assumption.
+Given the fundamental nature of mean-based reconstruction and this state of affairs, the following question arises naturally: \emph{Are these results examples of a much more general phenomenon?} In particular, is it true that $\exp(O(n^{1/3}))$ traces suffice for mean-based trace reconstruction over a much more general class of synchronization channels?
+In this work, we introduce and study the general class of \emph{oblivious synchronization channels}.
+We use the term \emph{oblivious} to describe channels that behave in an i.i.d.\ manner for each input bit and use randomness that is independent of the input.
+This class is a significant generalization of all synchronization channels previously studied in the context of trace reconstruction.
+We make progress in this direction by showing that a simple extension of the analysis from~\cite{DOS17,NP17} yields the same result for all oblivious synchronization channels satisfying a mild assumption already present in~\cite{DOS17,NP17}.

 Research in this direction has other practical and theoretical implications.
 First, studying trace reconstruction over channels introducing more complex synchronization errors than simple i.i.d.\ deletions is fundamental for the design of reliable DNA-based data storage systems with nanopore-based sequencing~\cite{YKG+15,YGM17,OAC+18}.
-Second, understanding the structure of the mean trace of a string is by itself a natural information-theoretic problem which may lead to improved capacity bounds and coding techniques for channels with synchronization errors, both notoriously difficult problems (see the extensive surveys~\cite{Mit09,MBT10,CR20,HS21}).
+Second, understanding the structure of the mean trace of a string is a natural information-theoretic problem which may lead to improved capacity bounds and coding techniques for channels with synchronization errors, both notoriously difficult problems (see the extensive surveys~\cite{Mit09,MBT10,CR20,HS21}).